Siege of Jalalabad (1928–1929): Rebel motives

-Shortly after launching the rebellion, the Shinwari drew a manifesto of ten grievances, five of which related to what they saw as Amanullah's unsupportable meddling with the status of women.
+Shortly after launching the rebellion, the Shinwari drew up a manifesto of ten grievances, five of which related to what they saw as Amanullah's unsupportable meddling with the status of women.
 However, during the Shinwari rebellion (1930), the Shinwari claimed that the 1928 revolt was "not so much anti-Amanullah as against the local tax-collectors at Jelalabad".

 Timeline

 November 1928

-The rebellion was started on 14 November 1928, by a lashkar of about 300 Sangu Khel and Ailsher Kehl Shinwaris attacking and looting Pesh Bolak and Government buildings at Achin; cutting telephone and telegraph lines between Dakka and Jalalabad, and holding up motor traffic between these two places.
+The rebellion was started on 14 November 1928, by a lashkar of about 300 Sangu Khel and Ailsher Kehl Shinwaris attacking and looting Pesh Bolak and government buildings at Achin; cutting telephone and telegraph lines between Dakka and Jalalabad, and holding up motor traffic between these two places.
 The government's only means of communication with the besieged city was by airplane.

 The British Legation lorry on its way to Kabul was stopped at Dakka by the Sarhaddar, and sent back to Peshawar.
 On the night of 16–17 November, Dakka was attacked without success, one Afghan gunner being killed.
 Sniping occurred again during the night of 18–19 November.
 Small Afghan posts in the vicinity of the Dakka-Jalalabad road were disarmed, and the Afghan Government Treaqury at Achin was looted of Rs.
 60,000.
 The fort of Kahi was attacked and captured during night of 19–20 November.
 The garrison made a show of resistance, and then deserted.

 The Afghan Government appeared to take no active measures to crush the rebellion by force at the outset.
 10 lorries carrying troops and munitions were sent to Dakka from Jalalabad, and some bombs were dropped on Shinwari villagers by airplanes from Kabul, piloted by Russians.